Fast Approximate Solution of Stein Equations for Post-Processing of MCMC: Logistic Regression Test Bed

-For the assessment reported in the main text, we fixed the data-generating parameters to $\mathbf{x} = [1,1/2,1/3,1/4]$, reflecting the typical situation where some covariates are more influential than others in the model.
-Then we sampled the covariates $\mathbf{z}_i \sim N(\mathbf{0},\mathbf{I})$ independently for $i = 1,\dots,n_{\text{data}}$ with the number of data $n_{\text{data}} = 10^3$ fixed.
-Conditional on the covariates, responses $y_i$ were sampled from the logistic regression model \eqref{eq: log model}.
+For the simulation study in the main text reported in \Cref{fig: main}, we set the true data-generating parameter to

+reflecting a scenario where some covariates are more influential than others.
+Then we sampled the covariates $z_i \sim N(\mathbf{0},\mathbf{I}_4)$ independently for $i = 1,\dots,n_{\text{data}}$ with the number of data $n_{\text{data}} = 10^3$ fixed.
+Conditional on the covariates and the data-generating parameter $\mathbf{x} = \mathbf{x}_{\text{True}}$, the responses $y_i$ were sampled from the logistic regression model \eqref{eq: logistic-model}.
 A single realisation of the dataset was stored before comparing the performance of different preconditioners, so that randomness in the data generation does not act as a confounding factor in the empirical assessment.